 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

 Name a more utilitarian fabric than denim — I’ll wait.
 The 150-year-old textile redefined fashion with its inception in the 19th century, making designers and consumers alike rethink their approach to everyday working-class clothing.
-While I always understood the appeal of denim, I grew up in a time when the trends they molded into consisted of either extremely low-rise jeans that caused a slew of body image issues or excruciatingly skinny pants in bright colors that looked straight off the Candyland game board.
+While I always understood the appeal of denim, I grew up in a time when the trends they moulded into consisted of either extremely low-rise jeans that caused a slew of body image issues or excruciatingly skinny pants in bright colours that looked straight off the Candyland game board.